Kidderminster: Politics

 Kidderminster Town is a civil parish within Wyre Forest District, with Kidderminster Town Council created in the early 21st century to take on the duties of a parish council, following a referendum in May 2015.
 Prior to this, Charter Trustees maintained the traditions of the town and elected a Mayor.
-As of the last election in 2019 for the Wyre Forest District Council, the Conservatives lost their majority and now no group dominates the council.
+At the 2019 local elections to Wyre Forest District Council, the Conservatives lost their majority and the council was taken over by a 'Progressive Alliance' formed of independents and councillors from other parties.
+However, in May 2022 Health Concern announced they would not be standing at the next election, instead favouring a unified independent offering.
+At the following election in 2023 the Conservatives regained majority control after a collapse in the independent and former Health Concern vote, one of only two council gains nationally.

-The area (initially as Kidderminster, then after 1983 as the Wyre Forest constituency) has been represented by Conservative Members of Parliament (MPs) Gerald Nabarro 1950–64, Tatton Brinton 1964–74, Esmond Bulmer 1974–87, Anthony Coombs 1987–97, and Labour MP David Lock 1997–2001.
+The area (initially as Kidderminster, then after 1983 as the Wyre Forest constituency) has been represented by Conservative Members of Parliament (MPs) Gerald Nabarro 1950–1964, Tatton Brinton 1964–1974, Esmond Bulmer 1974–1987, Anthony Coombs 1987–1997, and Labour MP David Lock 1997–2001.
 In the 2001 United Kingdom general election, the town returned Dr Richard Taylor as an independent MP for the Wyre Forest parliamentary constituency.
 Taylor had fought the election to protest against the proposed reduction in services at Kidderminster Hospital.
 He held his seat at the 2005 election, the first independent MP to do so since 1949.
-Mark Garnier has held the seat of Wyre Forest since the 2010 election increasing his majority each time.
+Mark Garnier has held the seat of Wyre Forest since the 2010 election increasing his majority each time until the 2024 general election, which saw a Conservative majority of just 812 votes.